 Breen is often the only character in his films who is right or who even has any valid points to make.
 Neil’s cinematic philosophy seems to be “Well, I can’t just film myself masturbating but let’s see how close to that I can get!”

-Neil plays Aaron Brand, a master assassin who is also a master computer hacker and master political fixer and master car thief.
+Neil stars and directs himself as Aaron Brand, a master assassin who is also a master computer hacker and master political fixer and master car thief.
 A man like this makes enemies.
 And I mean Neil Breen, of course, not his character Aaron Brand.
 But Brand has his own issues.

 Brand boasts about fixing elections and robbing nations of their water supply and other assorted heinous acts.
 (Yet he sleeps in his car.
 Go figure.)
 He has planted various high-tech traps and bio-weapons around the world to use as leverage if his legion of adversaries gets too close.
 So they target his wife instead.